X

 Try on jsfiddle

 Note that in the jsfiddle preview link above, we're simulating the server-side state updates.
-In real-world applications, state updates can be sent from server via WebSocket messages, or HTTP polling.
+In real-world applications, state updates can be sent from server via server-sent events, WebSocket messages, or HTTP polling.

 Serialization app state and vanX.compact